 Friday, June 21: 11 a.m.-Midnight

 The festival will take place at a variety of venues in Saint Paul, with the largest concentration of performances taking place in Lowertown’s Mears Park.
 Other venues include:

 Keep tabs on the website for an updated list of venues and performances.

 To celebrate jazz music and kick-off summer in the city, of course.
 Plus, it’s free.

 If you don’t want to stress over parking, Metro Transit will once again be offering free bus and light rail transportation.
-Downloadable passes will be posted to the Jazz Festival website as soon as they are available.
+Click here for your downloadable passes.

 Need a place to stay?
 While InterContinental is the official hotel, we’ve got you covered with plenty of options: visitsaintpaul.com/where-to-stay

 For up-to-date information leading up to the event, visit the Twin Cities Jazz Festival website.